 \subsubsection{Case studies}

-A qualitative case study by ~\citet{lavallee2015good} in a telecom company provided a concrete example of how taking shortcuts reduces overall quality.
+A qualitative case study by \citet{lavallee2015good} in a telecom company provided a concrete example of how taking shortcuts reduces overall quality.
 The researchers found that budget pressure prevented the implementation of a proper company-wide solution to a technical problem and resulted in a cheap patch solution that was repeated by at least 12 development teams.
-In other words, each team was protecting their budget and decided to take a shortcut solution.
-This is an example of how joint capabilities development, the proper fix for an issue, is omitted when under budget pressure.
+Each team was protecting their budget and decided to take a shortcut solution.
 A case study in another telecom company showed that time pressure was selected as the root cause for 40\% of the defects~\cite{leszak2000case}.
 A more detailed investigation showed that for algorithmic defects, the share of time pressure was as high as 70\%, while for functionality defect type it was only 17\%.
-The authors elaborated that "functionality defect refers to missing or wrong functionality (w.r.t. requirements) algorithm defect refers to an inadequate (efficiency) or wrong (correctness) algorithmic realization."
+The authors elaborated that "functionality defect refers to missing or wrong functionality (w.r.t. requirements) and algorithm defect refers to an inadequate (efficiency) or wrong (correctness) algorithmic realization."